boxblinkracer/xcode-testrail/README.md

 ### 1. Installation

-xcode-testrail is available through [CocoaPods](https://cocoapods.org).
+This integration is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 You usually only need to install the integration for your test targets.